Wearable Technology for Seniors

 Wearable technology isn’t just for millennials or the Gen Z set.
 Adult children, for example, are employing wearable technology specifically for seniors to help their parents age in place in their own homes.

 The devices do everything from tracking seniors’ heart rates and blood pressure to sending fall detection alerts if the wearer falls.
-They’re also being used by independent living residents in senior living community settings to provide medication reminders and offer 24-hour assistance, giving seniors more independence and control over their health.
+They’re also being used by independent living and assisted living residents in senior living community settings to provide medication reminders and offer 24-hour assistance, giving seniors more independence and control over their health.

 The technology is becoming so popular that one in three Americans sports some kind of wearable device.
 And the wearable technology market is projected to be a $95 billion industry by 2026, with some of the major players being Nike, Apple, Fitbit and Garmin.